 At a certain point in the evening Marina and Sagi cut the cake and straight after an incredibly long series of wonderful fireworks start to fill the sky, the eyes and the hearts of all.
 Nobody seems tired of celebrating and in fact the cheerful company starts dancing again and will continue to do so until late!

-– Villa Catignano wedding
+– Villa Catignano wonderful event

 – Vow renewal in Tuscany Italy

-– Castello di Celsa wedding video
+– Castello di Celsa video

 – Elopement in Tuscany at Villa di Geggiano

-– English wedding at Villa Dievole
+– English marriage at Villa Dievole

 – Same sex wedding in Tuscany